yeffreydev/dart-programing-tutorial/notes.md

 use const for static values for example a serverUrl for prevent any change.

 use final for save a `DateTime.now()`, so this work.

+## Choose good variable names

+descripte names

+use camelCase

+## Let's install dart and vscode

+install dart extension

+## Dynamic type

+not use dynamic keyword instead. use the typing